 “The FORTUNE submission is an extensive process that requires months of planning and preparation, but what the past 10 years have shown us is that hard work and dedication pay off,” said Brett Dolan, director, Human Resources.

 Employee responses make up two-thirds of a company’s overall score, while the additional third is based on responses from the institute’s Culture Audit, which identifies company hiring practices, internal communication techniques, training, recognition programs, and diversity efforts.
 Employee responses have continuously proved that PCL is, in fact, a great place to work.
-“I enjoy working here because of the challenging work and supportive environment, which allows employees at all levels to thrive,” said Stacey Bledsoe, PCL’s director of Human Resource Services for PCL in the US.
+“I enjoy working here because of the challenging work and supportive environment, which allows employees at all levels to thrive,” said Shannon Latham, PCL’s US Head Office national director of HRPD.
 “I am proud to call myself part of the PCL family.”

 CONTINUING PCL’S COMMITMENT